What The Location of Your Headache is Telling You

 Top

-Headaches that occur at the top of the head are typically a result of tension headaches, which are the most common.
-Associated with a dull pain, tightness or constant pressure around the head, they are triggered by things like a change in diet, poor sleeping habits, activity or stress.
+Headaches that occur on the top of the head are typically a result of tension headaches, which are the most common.
+Associated with a dull pain, tightness or constant pressure around the head, they are triggered by things like a change in diet, poor sleep habits, change in activity, or stress.

 Back